jimie0311/Puccinia-polysora-genome/Figure-1/Figure-1A.md

 bedtools getfasta -fi tig00000617.fasta -bed bed.file -o tig00000617_1.fasta #split contigs to two parts based on hm.new_scaffolds if hic map showes mis-join
 ```

-## Rebuild multiple contigs to a single fasta file
+## Step 8 Rebuild multiple contigs to a single fasta file

 Generate a readme file in which the contigs were reordered according to hi-C map. please see an example of readme like below (16 contigs are in scaffold1):
    tig00000617_2